Uses

 - Like Coda, I’ve been a long time user of Things.
 It’s the GTD (get things done) way of working I like about it, as I’m not that organised.
 It’s also wonderfully designed.

-- A spotlight replacement for Mac, with loads of handy features and workflows.
+A spotlight replacement for Mac, with loads of handy features and workflows.
+This has overtaken Alfred for me.

 Site